The PGE Rate Increase of 2018: What you Need to Know

 When are PGE Rates the Highest?

-The new system will combine “amount used” and “when you use it” pricing.
-The plan defines peak times as between 4pm and 9pm, and makes electricity more expensive ($0.26 per kWh) during that time, even if it’s below your baseline.
+The plan defines peak times as between 4 pm and 9 pm and makes electricity more expensive ($0.26 per kWh) during that time, even if it's below your baseline.

-If you exceed the baseline during that peak time, your rate will increase to $0.34 per kWh.
 Off-peak hours, meanwhile, will remain at the current rate, and will actually be one-cent if you exceed the baseline, dropping it from $0.28 to $0.27 per kWh.

 Is now Time to Install a Solar Power System?
 Solar vs. PGE

-Many people looking for an alternative to rising PGE rates are beginning to consider installing solar power systems.
 Not only does this approach allow you to take advantage of net metering and all the benefits that go along with it, like credits on your utility bills, but it may help you avoid future rate increases, as well.

 Before the rise of TOU rates, lots of solar installers operating in PG&E territory would install systems that were designed to offset some electricity use and help households stay in the lowest tier of energy costs.
-Today, many solar installers are taking that one step further by recommending systems with built-in solar battery storage.

 With a solar battery, you can store your household’s excess solar electricity rather than sending it back to the grid.
-During peak hours, your household can draw on this stored power instead of using high-cost electricity.

 PG&E Solar Rates: Looking Ahead

-For the first 12 months of the PGE program, the company will offer bill protection.
 This protection is designed to allow customers to try the new time-of-use plan risk-free while checking for an electricity cost rate increase.

 During this time, customers have the option to earn a credit if they pay more on the time-of-use plan than they did on their former plan.

-Starting July 1 – all residential PG&E customers will automatically be enrolled in Monterey Bay Community Power’s (MBCP) MB Choice Plan (unless they opt out).
+Starting July 1 – all residential PG&E customers will automatically be enrolled in Monterey Bay Community Power’s (MBCP) MB Choice Plan (unless they opt-out).
 In the future, some commercial rates may be affected.

-If past trends are any indication, TOU rates will continue to climb.
 While there are things homeowners on the California Central Coast and nationwide can do to decrease their usage and reduce their electric bills, installing solar panels and solar battery systems is a great way to eliminate your electric bill and enjoy savings for years to come.

 While TOU plans will continue to shift and change, solar is a reliable and forward-thinking way to power your home, both now and in the future.